 The following links provide information for helping youth make sense of the world around them...

-National Institute of Mental Health (NIMH): This link takes you to an article with helpful strategies for supporting youth struggling with fears about school violence. https://www.doi.gov/sites/doi.gov/files/migrated/pmb/hr/upload/Coping-After-a-School-Shooting.pdf
+National Association of School Psychologists (NASP) This link takes you to a page with helpful strategies for supporting youth struggling with fears about school violence. https://www.nasponline.org/resources-and-publications/resources-and-podcasts/school-safety-and-crisis/school-violence-resources/talking-to-children-about-violence-tips-for-families-and-educators

 According to the American Foundation for Suicide Prevention, an estimated 44,193 Americans die by suicide each year.
 Suicide is the 10th leading cause of death (overall) in the United States. in 2014, 1,668 youth aged 13-18 committed suicide.
 Research has found that the rate of suicide among youth increases as they grow older.
 Depression, substance abuse, bullying, sexual orientation or sexual identity and dramatic changes in their personal life can all be factors impacting rates of suicide among youth.

 If you, or someone you know, may be contemplating suicide, please seek help.
-Call the National Suicide Prevention Lifeline at 800-273-8255.
+Call the National Suicide and Lifeline at 988.
 Reach out to someone you know and trust.
 Please do not stay silent, as people care and are available to help.

 You might also look at the following resources for additional information: